crackedKitten/botnet-server-and-victim/README.md

 the botnet is supported for windows, linux, and maby mac but i havend tested this. the standard port for the precompiled server ( botnet-server.jar ) is 4600 but you can change this in the source code.

+I want to thank ( O shit waddup ) from hackflag for making a video tutorial for the botnet. https://hackflag.org/forum/member.php?action=profile&uid=5209

+if you want your hacker name here donate or make the botnet famous.
+retweet: https://twitter.com/martinhermens1/status/839979932541415424
+if you retweet this then your name will be placed down here.

+we are over 100 downloads if this botnet becomes famous than i will make updates on request.

 i hope you like my botnet :D

 dear regards.
 mh123hack
 litecoin: LaLRA68RC6EdUdFFxtbkgzvmTSKRyFZndk

-I want to thank ( O shit waddup ) from hackflag for making a video tutorial for the botnet. https://hackflag.org/forum/member.php?action=profile&uid=5209

-if you want your hacker name here donate or make the botnet famous.
-retweet: https://twitter.com/martinhermens1/status/839979932541415424
-if you retweet this than your name will be placed down here.

 DONATORS: